 Carol Reed’s Odd Man Out (1947) has two primary assets: a leading role for James Mason and stunning black-and-white cinematography.
 It’s a thematically interesting noir with a strong opening and powerful themes, but it’s also structurally and tonally scattered; I left with a mixed reaction.

-Odd Man Out starts out like gangbusters, a heist movie set against a politically charged backdrop that builds excitingly.
+Odd Man Out starts out like gangbusters, a heist movie set against a politically charged backdrop, and it builds excitingly.
 Mason assays his usual suave confidence, but with just the right edge of nervous reluctance and remorse underneath, making him both charismatic and accessible as his ordeal escalates.
 These strengths made it easy to stay invested for the first third of the film, especially with the cinematography’s stark contrasts and precise, artful mise-en-scène to sustain the eye.
 But soon the manhunt mechanics of the plot lose their energy, and the later scenes give over to explorations of guilt, loyalty, and right or wrong, as McQueen’s flight from the authorities presents as either a challenge or an opportunity to those who cross his path.
 While still interesting and attractive, its becomes somewhat less gripping as it goes, as certain over-clocked scenes feel like digressions and keep the tortured protagonist too long offscreen.
 A worthy, eye-catching film, to be sure, but this one ultimately fell short for me.